Skip to contents

 • keep_all

-By default, only the channels explicitly specified above will be returned in a data frame.
-This option will return all columns detected from the data table in the file.
-Blank/empty columns will be omitted and duplicated or invalid column names will be repaired.
-Columns should be checked to confirm correct naming if duplicates are present.
+FALSE by default; only the channels explicitly specified will be returned in a data frame. keep_all = TRUE will return all columns detected from the data table in the file.

 • verbose